MAOL Program of Study

-The Master of Arts in Organizational Leadership (MAOL) is a flexible, multidisciplinary curriculum — grounded in a five-course Leadership Core — that you'll individualize through a concentration, electives, and an action project or thesis:
+The Master of Arts in Organizational Leadership (MAOL) is a flexible, multidisciplinary curriculum — grounded in a six-course Leadership Core — that you'll individualize through a concentration, electives, and an action project or thesis:

-- 3-10 COURSES for a concentration of your choice (3-10 courses): Dispute Resolution, Ethics and Leadership, Healthcare Leadership, Information Services and Technology, Spirituality and Leadership, Strategic Management.
+- 4-10 COURSES for a concentration of your choice: Dispute Resolution, Ethics and Leadership, Healthcare Leadership, Information Services and Technology, Spirituality and Leadership, Strategic Management.
 Find out more about these six concentration options.

 - 1-4 COURSES in elective areas, including global education opportunities

 Most courses are offered for three credits.
 You'll complete a minimum of 42 credits (or 47, if you're pursuing a Dispute Resolution concentration).

 PHILOMENA MORRISSEY SATRE '08